-Does Luminate provide multi-year grant funding?
+Do you provide multi-year grant funding?

-Does Luminate provide unrestricted grant funding?
+Do you provide unrestricted grant funding?

 Can we apply for more than one grant at a time?

-We are a non-US organisation.
-How does that affect the grant process?
+We are a non-US organisation; how does that affect the grant process?

-If certification is not achieved, we will have to exercise what’s called ‘Expenditure Responsibility’ over the grant, as required by the US Internal Revenue Service, to ensure that our funding goes solely towards charitable activities.
-Expenditure Responsibility (ER) requires strict reporting from you on how funds were used, and specific language in the grant agreement.
-It also requires additional due diligence to confirm your ability to carry out the charitable project and properly use and account for the funds.
-As part of this, your organisation, past experience, management, activities, and practices will be evaluated.
-Grant funds must also be maintained in a separate account on your books – and sometimes an entirely different account.
-Lastly, these types of funds may not be used for lobbying, re-granting, or any purpose other than the one stated in the grant agreement.
+First, we may exercise ‘Expenditure Responsibility’ (ER) over the grant, as required by the US Internal Revenue Service.
+This ensures that our funding goes solely towards charitable activities.
+ER requires strict narrative and financial reporting from you on how you have used funds.
+It also requires additional due diligence to confirm your ability to carry out the charitable project and to properly use and account for funds.
+As part of this, your organisation’s experience, management, activities, and practices will be evaluated.
+You must maintain grant funds in a separate account on your books – and sometimes through an entirely different account.
+You may not use these types of funds for lobbying, re-granting, or any purpose other than the one stated in the grant agreement.

-We are fiscally sponsored.
-How does that affect the grant process?
+We are fiscally sponsored; how does that affect the grant process?

 We will need information about both your organisation and your fiscal sponsor.
-Fiscal sponsorship is commonly used for organisations who have not yet acquired charitable status, or individuals or coalitions that have not yet incorporated as an entity.
+Fiscal sponsorship is commonly used for organisations that have not yet acquired charitable status, or individuals or coalitions that have not yet incorporated as an entity.
 The sponsor is typically a well-known public charity that regularly engages in this practice.

 Under this arrangement the sponsor lends its non-profit status to the sponsored entity or project, is legally and financially responsible for the project, and has full discretion and control over the use of the funds.
-Communication between us and the end-recipient will always be done through the fiscal sponsor.
+Communication between the funding’s end-recipient and ourselves will always go through the fiscal sponsor.

-Whom can I contact if I have feedback about the funding process?
+Who can I contact if I have feedback about the funding process?